Luisrosario2604/Maths/Exercise 202/README.md

 ```

 ## Grade

-For this project i had the score of 20 out of 20
+I scored 20 out of 20 for this project

 20/20